C.D. Cobreloa: Colours, badge and symbols

-The first Cobreloa kit was red shirt and white shorts due lack of clothing, so its improvised in February 1977, valid for Copa Chile, facing up Regional Antofagasta.
+The first Cobreloa kit was red shirt and white shorts, due to lack of clothing, improvised in February 1977 for Copa Chile, facing Regional Antofagasta.
+In 2024, this jersey was released in a limited commercial edition to commemorate the club's first kit.
 Since 1977 the classical kit of the team is full orange, with some modifications, like 1992–93 season with white shorts, in 2009–10 the official kit was change with white socks.
 The away kit has been mostly full white, until 2001–2006 year it changed by color black, also in 2013–15 and 2017–18 seasons alternating with white color during those years.

 The first brand who was clothing the team was Chilean Sport brand 'Haddad', located in Santiago de Chile, due the international brands was not interested in clothing the team, aside the calama brands who was interested.
-However there was a moment who the team directors was decided to change the atire to the Chilean brand, 'Kotting'.
+However, there was a moment who the team directors was decided to change the atire to the Chilean brand, 'Kotting'.
 Finally 'Haddad' was the first brand to dress to team, who was participated on Segunda División.

-On 1978, the team participated on Primera División de Chile, hence the team change of sport brand, to the Mario Soto sports brand, called 'MyS'.
+In 1978, the team participated on Primera División de Chile, hence the team change of sport brand, to the Mario Soto sports brand, called 'MyS'.
 Part of the player contract.
-On 1981, the team change the sport brand to the chilean brand 'New Lider' to participate in his first international competition, while 'MyS' continued give the training clothes until 1981.
+In 1981, the team change the sport brand to the Chilean brand 'New Lider' to participate in his first international competition, while 'MyS' continued give the training clothes until 1981.

-On 1982, the club sings with the germany sport brand, Adidas, presented in the final of Copa Libertadores of this year, versus Peñarol of Uruguay.
+In 1982, the club sings with the Germany sport brand, Adidas, presented in the final of Copa Libertadores of this year, versus Peñarol of Uruguay.

 The first commemorative shirt of the club was in 2007, with Spanish sportswear company, Kelme.
 That attire was a special logo on them.
 In December 2016, the sportswear company, Macron, announced for sale a commemorative shirt to celebrate 40 years of the club; the design was similar to the 1980s kits style.

 On 4 February 2019, was shown its first third kit in Cobreloa, being the black the color that was elected due to the popular choice of the club fans.

-The first badge was created by Enrique Escala, inspired by the symbol of copper, make reference to corporate logo of Codelco also, with a soccer ball insert instead the ball in the company logo.
-This badge has been changed multiple times, especially in the kits.
-The most notable change was change the name Cobreloa below the badge instead Calama word and adding the "Cobreloa" words in the upper side of the badge.